groupdocs-search/GroupDocs.Search-for-.NET/Docs/content/search/net/getting-started/features-overview.md

 *   Support for characters indexed as a whole word.
 *   Support for character replacement during indexing.
 *   Support for custom text extractors.
-*   Option for compact and metadata index.
+*   Options for compact and metadata index.
 *   Ability to save extracted text in index with different level of compression.
 *   Document filtering during indexing.
 *   Deleting indexed paths from index.